 Earlier that morning, we’d driven to the village of Henrietta and found ourselves standing at a viewpoint overlooking all seven waterfalls and the rugged canyon that envelopes it.
 This part of Mauritius defies all stereotypes of the country with its lush greenery, thick tropical forests and impressive mountains — far from the beaches and luxury resorts that most people associate the island with.
 Here, muddy hiking trails criss-cross the landscapes and biking paths snake through the rocky plateaus on the mountain top.
 It is where outdoor and adventure lovers like Oliver go for some action.

 As a native Mauritian, Olivier Bourqin has always been active and loved exploring the great outdoors – whether abroad or in his home country.
 He started canyoning in 1992 and decided to leave his cabin crew job in 2005 to set up his own outdoor activity company, Otelair.
 These days, he does what he loves most – bringing travelers into the back country of Mauritius and leading them on hiking and canyoning trips around the island.
-In recent years, canyoning has become increasingly popular as travelers are now seeking out more meaningful activities to do during vacation rather than just lounging on the beach.
+In recent years, canyoning has become one of the best things to do in Mauritius as travelers are now seeking out more meaningful activities to do during vacation rather than just lounging on the beach.
 The Tamarin Falls, as the highest waterfall in Mauritius, creates a natural circuit for all levels of canyoning.